 Evaluating Potential Benefits of Intranasal Oxytocin on Undersea Operator Training and Performance: Hyperoxic Swim-Induced Oxidative Stress and Inflammation

 Description: This study will test whether intranasal oxytocin will mitigate attenuate system and skeletal muscle stress and inflammation induced by a resistance swim and exposure to elevated oxygen levels simulating undersea military operation.
-Over a 12-14 day period, subjects will attend 7 laboratory visits, utilize oxytocin or placebo, perform one resistance exercise swim, and have multiple tissue collections.
+Over a 12-14 day period, subjects will attend 7 laboratory visits, utilize oxytocin or placebo, and perform one resistance exercise swim.

 Evaluating Potential Benefits of Intranasal Oxytocin on Undersea Operator Training and Performance: Cold Water Task Performance and Recovery

 Description: This study will examine the effect of oxytocin on physical performance in the context of cold water exposure.
 Participants will be asked to sit in a cold tub of 50° F water while performing eye tracking and manual dexterity assessments.
 Participants will also be asked to perform physical tasks of a weighted treadmill ruck and a simulated ladder climb following the cold water exposure.
 Study participation will take place over the course of about three weeks and require three visits.
 The study will require a time commitment of approximately 10 hours total.